 This is one of my all-time favorite Asian-inspired recipes.
 I love teriyaki chicken and orange chicken, but these spicy chicken bulgogi lettuce wraps are next level.
 They are easy to make, super flavorful, and fun to eat!

-Make it on a weeknight for a quick 15-minute dinner, or serve at a party with friends to impress your guests.
-Everyone will love this fun and flavorful dish.
+We love making this recipe weekly since it takes less than 15 minutes.
+You can even serve at a party with friends to impress your guests.
+Everyone will love this fun and flavorful dish!

-There are two parts to this chicken bulgogi recipe – the chicken and the lettuce wraps.
-Here is a list of ingredients, so you have everything prepared:
+There are two parts to this chicken bulgogi recipe: (1) the chicken and (2) the lettuce wraps.
+Here is a list of ingredients so you have everything prepared:

 Chicken + Lettuce Wraps:

-- Chicken Breast: First up, we use 1 pound (or 2 – 3 pieces) of skinless and boneless chicken breast.
-Cut them up into 1-inch bite-sized pieces, so it’s easy to fill your lettuce tacos.
+- Chicken: First, you need 1 pound (or 2 – 3 pieces) of skinless and boneless chicken breast.
+Cut them into 1-inch bite-sized pieces, so filling your lettuce tacos is easy.
+You can also use chicken thigh.

-- Olive Oil: 1 or 2 Tablespoons of extra-virgin olive oil is needed to saute the onion and chicken pieces.
+- Olive Oil: To saute the onion and chicken pieces.
+You can also use avocado oil.

 - Butter (Bibb) Lettuce: To make our lettuce cups, we need 1 head of butter lettuce.

 - Rice: I love rice!
-Grab 1 cup of cooked white or brown rice to add to your chicken bulgogi lettuce tacos.
+Add 1 cup of cooked white or brown rice to your chicken bulgogi lettuce tacos.

 - Sesame Seeds: Optional, but I love adding a sprinkle of sesame seeds on top of this spicy chicken bulgogi.

-- Low-Sodium Soy Sauce: First up, we need 1/4 cup of low sodium soy sauce as the base of this delicious, homemade sweet and savory bulgogi sauce.
+- Low-Sodium Soy Sauce: First up, grab low-sodium soy sauce for the base of this delicious, homemade sweet and savory bulgogi sauce.
+If you are gluten-free, use Tamari.

 - Water: This helps thin the sauce out.